DaniW42/motioneye-telegram/README.md

     sudo ./install-cron.sh
     ```

-### using motioneye-telegram as motioneye notification
+### :rocket: using motioneye-telegram as motioneye notification

 *   look for your script path and enter it in motioneye ("run an end command" in "motion notification")
 	e.g. ```/home/pi/motioneye-telegram/bin/motion-send.sh %$ %t```